sbosmans88/Slawek/README.md

-# I've been coding because i like challenges in my life.
+# I've been coding because I like challenges in my life.